This is part one of a ten-part series covering a practical approach to grammar in the middle school and high school classrooms.

 I’ve written before about creating vocabulary and grammar lesson plans.
 Most of my work (outside teaching my lovely students) focuses on grammar instruction, specifically a practical approach to grammar lesson plans.

-The Common Core Standards (which many states uses—not every state, I know) requires grammar or language instruction.
-Elementary students should study the parts of speech, middle school students should study types of sentences, and high school students should apply this knowledge to their reading and writing while working on advanced structures like types of clauses.
+The Common Core Standards (which many states uses—not every state, I know) require grammar or language instruction.
+Elementary students should study the parts of speech, middle school students should study sentence structure, and high school students should apply this knowledge to their reading and writing while working on advanced structures like types of clauses.

 Regardless of feelings about the Common Core standards, most ELA teachers know that grammar and language instruction has a powerful place in ELA classes.
 Grammar, once forgotten in my classrooms, has made a comeback.

-So we have these two ideas: teachers know grammar is important (and standards say we should teach it), and students don’t always know what they should.
+So we have these two ideas: Teachers know grammar is important (and standards say we should teach it), and students don’t always know what they should.
 Using domain-specific language like “complex sentence” and “phrase” should not be foreign to ELA students, but it often is.

 In part two, I look at different approaches for teaching grammar, and what you can do tomorrow to seamlessly include grammar in class tomorrow.